Your session has timed out

 “People who don’t get jobs don’t write cover letters anymore.”

-45% of recruiters and art directors will skip your resume if it doesn’t have a cover letter.
+You betcha: 45% of recruiters and art directors will skip your resume if it doesn’t have a cover letter.

 Your graphic design cover letter is your chance to personalize yourself.
 It’s a highlights reel of the most impressive things that fit you to the job.